trcreative/boilerplate-wpmix/README.md

 `npm install`

-`npx mix watch` - To watch all files changes
+`npx run watch` - To watch all files changes

-`npx mix` - To build all files in development mode
+`npx run dev` - To build all files in development mode

-`npx mix --production` - To build all files in production mode
+`npx run prod` - To build all files in production mode

 ## Files explained